Basketball Illawarra: Venue

-The Hawks and recreational competitions operated by the association, play games at the Beaton Park Stadium, nicknamed 'The Snake Pit'.
+The Hawks, and recreational competitions operated by the association, play games at Snakepit Stadium.
 The stadium opened in 1965 and is located in the Illawarra suburb of Gwynneville, New South Wales.
 The stadium previously hosted home games for the professional NBL side of the same name until their move to WIN Entertainment Centre.
 The NBL side's front office is still based at the stadium and the team use it as a training facility.